AAI-500-Team/aai_500_project/README.md

 ### Methods

-* $Chi Sqaure$ test for hypothesis testing
+* $Chi Square$ test for hypothesis testing
 * $Logistic Regression$ predictive model
   * Trained on the original data
-  * Trained on the data with oversampling with $Synthetic Minority Oversampling TEchnique$
+  * Trained on the data with oversampling with $SMOTE$ (Synthetic Minority Oversampling Technique)
   * Trained on the data with undersampling
 * Descision Tree classification model
   * Trained on the original data
-  * Trained on the data with oversampling with $Synthetic Minority Oversampling TEchnique$
+  * Trained on the data with oversampling with $SMOTE$ (Synthetic Minority Oversampling Technique)
   * Trained on the data with undersampling